nyakasko/LO-RANSAC-3DPlaneFitting/README.md

 # LO-RANSAC 3DPlaneFitting

-The project is an implementation of the Locally Optimized RANSAC Random SAmple Consensus (LO-RANSAC) 3D plane fitting algorithm.
+The project is an implementation of the Locally Optimized Random SAmple Consensus (LO-RANSAC) 3D plane fitting algorithm.

 Input is a 3D pointcloud.